-$p \times V = n \times R \times T$, generally written pV=nRT.
-We have discussed variable quantities p, V and T. Because T must always be greater than 0, both p and V must always be greater than 0.
+$p \times V = n \times R \times T$ , generally written pV=nRT and based on variable quantities p, V and T discussed above.

+Because T must always be greater than 0, both p and V must always be greater than 0.

-Equivalently: $F \times y = nRT$, relating force F = 1 + W, expansion y and temperature T in °K.
+Equivalently: $F \times y = nRT$ , relating force $F = (1^ + W)$ , expansion y and temperature T in °K.

 In the formulae, "R" denotes the "universal gas constant," a fixed number with a value that depends on the dimensional units used to define quantities in the laboratory where R is measured, e.g., depending on whether distance measurements are in inches or centimeters.
-R is the same fixed number for all gases that match up with the ideal gas paradigm.
+R is the same fixed number for all gases that conform to the ideal gas paradigm.